aggrawal-ankur/gitbook/content/now.md

 ---

-Right now I just finished polishing my existing hello world write ups, where I corrected wrong mental models, reorganized concepts. rephrased sentences for clarity and removed redundant parts to a certain extent.
+Just finished polishing my existing "hello world" write ups, where I corrected the wrong mental models, reorganized concepts, rephrased sentences for clarity and removed the redundant parts to a certain extent.

-In that journey, I have found that it lacks a lot of pieces.
-Plus, it needs an even bigger restructure as the idea is not just to preserve how I learned things, but to create the roadmap that I wished existed.
-That will take time.

-So, now I am focusing on adding those missing pieces, which will take some time as I need to read some documentations for that.
-After that I will continue exploring hello world dynamically with gdb, followed by dlmalloc exploration.
+I have found that my write ups lacks a lot of crucial information.
+Also, fragmented knowledge is reducing reusability and increasing redundancy.

+To strengthen my mental model, I am restructuring everything.
+I am also focusing on English this time.

+---

+October 10, 2025: Done with the "C Build Process" rewrite.

+October 11, 2025: Reading TIS document to design a clear ELF specification write up.